-- Loss of fertile topsoil - Occurrence of rockfall along the route regarding terrain type and slope stability.
-Slope stability may be sensitive by the creation of road cuts or embankments, especially during the works on the viaducts. - Soil dewatering due to increase in surface runoff (10-20% water loss) and evaporation (60-70% water loss) as a result of removal of vegetation and changes in land slopes. - Increased risk of localised pollution due to the maintenance of construction vehicles at the site, e.g. lubricants and oil changes, washing of vehicles, etc. - Soil compaction - Localised reduction in soil quality resulting from potential release of wastewater into soil. - Changes in land use from agricultural and forest to construction land. - Deforestation, in terms of cutting, clearing, and removal of forest or stand of trees where land is converted to a non-forest use.
+- Loss of fertile topsoil (refers to the new part of the railway that will be built; where the project follows the corridor of the existing railway, there is no such influence). - Occurrence of rockfall along the route regarding terrain type and slope stability.
+Slope stability may be sensitive by the creation of road cuts or embankments, especially during the works on the viaducts. - Soil dewatering due to increase in surface runoff (10-20% water loss) and evaporation (60-70% water loss) as a result of removal of vegetation and changes in land slopes. - Increased risk of localised pollution due to the maintenance of construction vehicles at the site, e.g. lubricants and oil changes, washing of vehicles, etc. - Soil compaction - Localised reduction in soil quality resulting from potential release of wastewater into soil. - Changes in land use from agricultural and forest to construction land. - Deforestation, in terms of cutting, clearing, and removal of forest or stand of trees where land is converted to a nonforest use.